iturner72/book-notes/the_network_state.md

 enough variables that it can be reset and replayed from the beginning in a series of controlled experiments.
 * 41 At a surface level, the Kalman flter resembles the kind of time series analysis that's common in finance.
-The key differenc is that the Kalman filter is used on *reproducible* systems while finance is typically a *non- reproducible* system.
+The key difference is that the Kalman filter is used on *reproducible* systems while finance is typically a *non- reproducible* system.
 * 42 *Macrohistory* is the history of a non-reproducible system, one which has